 Strideright newsletter – Tiffany Heitman

 The deadline for submitting articles to the Strideright for the Sept-Oct. edition is August 22.
-Jon expressed that the Board members please submit articles.
+Jon asked that Board members please submit articles.

 Old Business:

+Marketing for our Children’s Runs – Darryl Herren:

 More than half of the schools have a run program for children.
 P. E. teachers are not involved at this time.
 Need to keep Track and Field program in spring for 4th, 5th, and 5th graders.
 Children are asking for Track and Field.
 Last year there were 30 children involved.

 We should get involved in helping with track meets.
 We (Striders) could sponsor our own meet, in addition to what the county does.
 Running on an actual track for these children would be fun for them.
 Darryl, Dave, Suanne, Jack could come up with a proposal and initiate before spring break.
-All Striders interested could assist.
+All Striders interested could volunteer.

-Carol MacDougall has a list of all P
+Carol MacDougall has a list of all P. E. coaches.
+She could see who among them would be interested in assisting.

-Partner “shout outs” on Facebook –
+Partner “shout outs” on Facebook

+Trish is writing “thank you posts” for our sponsors on Facebook.
+We are recognizing Best Bet at this time.
+We will continue to do this marketing for our sponsors.

 Sneakers 4 Funds – Shelly Allen

+August is double money month.
+Shelly has an almost full bag of shoes at this time.

+Bylaws – Mae Barker

+No report this month.

+Race Director –

-Race director needed for Resolution Run
+Race Directors for Resolution Run and Memorial Day are still needed.

-Runners for Recovery 5K is 10/2/2021 - Mike Martinez
+Runners for Recovery – Mike Martinez

+The Run 4 Recovery 5K will be October 2.

+Florida Striders Board Meeting

+August 10, 2021

+Page 3

-New business:
+New Business:

-Running team – Shelly Allen – Mae Barker
+Running Team – Shelly Allen

-Proposed changes to sponsorship levels - Hershey

-By-laws review committee – Mae Barker
+Running team is already five years old.
+A review and renewal needs to be done.
+A letter is to be sent out to the team to see if they are still interested in being on the team.

+An application will be on the website for all Strider members to see and fill out if they would like to be on the team.

+An announcement of the team will be presented at the Hog Jog, and added to the Strideright.

+Also, have previous members on the team talk about the team (or talk up the team).
+Running team members are ambassadors for our Club, and represent by wearing team gear and talking with the public about our Club.

+Sponsorship Levels – Scott Hershey

+No report this month.

+Hog Jog 5K – Mike Mayse

+Suzanne showed Hog Jog logo for the November run.
+Mike is to check to see if Harley Davidson will be a sponsor, and if so, maybe have a cycle at the run.

+The awards are wood medals with bottle opener.

+1st place winners will receive a butcher block.

+The meeting was adjourned at 8:10 p.m.

+Respectfully submitted,

+Sara K. Guthrie, Secretary

 Upcoming Events

-September BOD meeting – 9/14/2021

 Parkinson’s Run 5K – 9/18/2021